Dodge Charger (1981): Dodge Shelby Charger

 For 1983, Carroll Shelby modified the Dodge Charger, to be sold at Dodge dealers as the Dodge Shelby Charger.
 Rather than focusing on speed, Shelby modified the suspension and styling.
 The engine compression was raised for 107 hp, and the manual transmission had revised ratios.
-Shorter springs, special wheels, and tires complemented stronger brakes and a quicker, 14:1, power steering rack.
+Shorter springs, special wheels and tires complemented stronger brakes and a quicker, 14:1, power steering rack.
 Outside, a new nose and racing stripes accented the performance image.
 The car received a free-flowing exhaust system, making for a more aggressive sound.
 The body kits, among other parts, were often shipped to dealerships along with the car to be put on after delivery.
 The reasoning behind this varied, but was said to speed delivery and compensate for ground clearance issues that the cars faced on many car carriers.
 Production was 8,251 for that first year.

 For 1984, the Shelby Charger could be ordered with an optional automatic transmission.
 There were 7,552 Shelby Chargers sold this model year.
 The high-output engine (now up to 110 hp) was also available in baseline Chargers and Turismos.
 These vehicles came in "Charger 2.2" and "Turismo 2.2" schemes, which included Shelby Charger side ground effects, an additional, skinnier, front ground effect (different from the Shelby Charger's due to the quad-headlight fascia), "2.2" decals, and an optional hood scoop.

-The MPFI/Turbocharged Turbo I engine, commonly known as a 'T1' was added for Dodge's 1985 Shelby Charger.
+The MPFI/turbocharged Turbo I engine, commonly known as a "T1" was added for Dodge's 1985 Shelby Charger.
 This engine produced 146 hp and was changed from its first appearance in the Dodge Daytona Turbo during the previous year.
 A Garrett AiResearch T3 turbocharger and Chrysler/Bosch multiple-point fuel injection enabled the 2.2 L engine to produce the additional horsepower.
 A total of 7,709 Shelby Chargers were made for the 1985 model year, and 7,669 in 1986.
-1987 was the final year, with just 1,011 produced, plus 1,000 more Shelby Chargers that were sent to Shelby's Whittier Plant in CA, at which time they were modified as the 1987 Shelby GLHS.
-Dodge Shelby Chargers were available in four different color combinations: Black w/silver skunk stripe (1984–87), Santa Fe Blue w/silver skunk stripe (1983–86), Silver w/Santa Fe Blue skunk stripe (1983–86), and Garnett Red w/silver skunk stripe (1984–87).
+1987 was the final year, with just 1,011 produced, plus 1,000 more Shelby Chargers that were sent to Shelby's Whittier Plant in California, at which time they were modified as the 1987 Shelby GLHS.
+Dodge Shelby Chargers were available in four different color combinations: Black with silver skunk stripe (1984–1987), Santa Fe blue with silver skunk stripe (1983–1986), silver with Santa Fe blue skunk stripe (1983–1986), and Garnett red with silver skunk stripe (1984–1987).